Meeting-BaaS/better-auth-nextjs-starter/README.md

    npx drizzle-kit generate
    npx drizzle-kit migrate
    ```

-   This repo extends the existing accounts table, and wouldn't create the accounts table.
+   This repo extends the existing accounts table but doesn't create it initially.

+   When forking:
-   When forking, please create an accounts table with the schema defined in accounts-schema.tsx.
+   1. Create an accounts table with the schema defined in `database/accounts-schema.ts`
+   2. Run migrations to add related authentication tables

 ### Development